Skip to main content

 How text= works

-text= does not perform an exact single-attribute match.
-Instead, visor builds an XPath selector that checks whether the provided value is contained in any of these attributes:
+text= performs an exact match against common text-like attributes.
+Visor builds an XPath selector that checks whether the provided value equals any of these attributes:

 • text